jamcalli/ABB-Discord-Bot/README.md

    - Under Add to Server select your server.
    - Authorize the permissions.
    - Go back to the Discord Developer Portal and go to the Bot page and click Add Bot
-   - Turn on Message Content Intent.
+   - Turn on Message Content Intent under the heading `Privileged Gateway Intents`.
    - Save the changes.
    - Then copy the Token.
 You will need to provide this token in your .env file.